The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Mechanistic Insights into the Alignment Process

+We measured this composition using activations derived from the preference dataset.
+As summarized in Table~\ref{tab:steering_vs_sae_results}, this analysis reveals a consistent strategy across scales.
+For both the 2B and 9B models, the adapter learns to significantly decrease the proportional activation of alignment features (by $\sim$43\% and $\sim$54\% respectively) while simultaneously and substantially increasing the proportional activation of style features (by $\sim$150\% and $\sim$256\% respectively).
+This opposing pattern suggests the learned policy applies a general strategy of suppressing abstract alignment concepts in favor of amplifying stylistic ones.
+However, activation frequency does not imply utility.
+We therefore employ causal analysis to determine which of these actions drives optimization performance.

-\paragraph{Intervening on Feature Activations} To causally evaluate how different feature categories contribute to the model's performance, we turn to an ablation study.
-For each category (e.g., style features), we disable the adapter's intervention by setting the corresponding components of its output steering vector to zero.
-We then measure the impact on the SimPO loss—the ground-truth objective the adapter was trained to minimize.
-Under a null hypothesis where all features contribute equally, one would expect the loss to linearly increase in proportion to the number of features ablated.
-Our results in Table~\ref{tab:causal_ablation} deviate sharply from this expectation, revealing a clear hierarchy of feature importance.
+\paragraph{Intervening on Feature Activations} For each category, we disabled the adapter's intervention by setting the corresponding components of its output steering vector to zero.
+We measured the impact of this ablation directly on the SimPO loss.
+Using the training objective as the metric allows us to make direct claims about the optimization process itself, revealing which feature categories are responsible for minimizing the preference loss, rather than observing indirect effects on downstream benchmarks.
+A null hypothesis where all features contribute equally would predict that the loss increases in proportion to the number of features ablated.
+Our results in Table~\ref{tab:causal_ablation} deviate sharply from this expectation.

 The Loss per Feature column quantifies the disproportionate impact of each category.
-The average loss increase per style feature is over four times greater than that of an alignment feature, providing causal evidence that the policy prioritizes the manipulation of style features to achieve its objective.
-Furthermore, we observe a significant non-linear interaction: ablating both categories simultaneously results in a performance drop exceeding the sum of the individual ablations.
-This suggests a degree of entanglement between the model's representations of style and alignment.
+For the 2B model, the average loss increase per style feature is nearly 37 times greater than that of an alignment feature.
+For the 9B model, while the gap narrows, style features still exhibit a causal impact nearly 6 times greater than alignment features.
+We verify the robustness of this finding via a sensitivity analysis in Appendix~\ref{app:sensitivity_analysis}, demonstrating that the causal primacy of style features remains significant even under worst-case assumptions regarding classifier precision.
+This provides robust causal evidence across scales that the policy prioritizes the manipulation of style features to achieve its objective.
+Furthermore, we observe a significant non-linear interaction: ablating both categories simultaneously often results in a performance drop exceeding the sum of the individual ablations, suggesting entanglement between the model's representations of style and alignment.